 The Nelson Distillery Warehouse delivers the story of the industry to which it contributed for over 84 years.
 Its design and retention of original materials provide a rare glimpse into the growth and development of a once-booming industry in Louisville.
-It provides the ability to understand the functionality of the building and the process of production for which the NDW supported while viewing the evolution of the industry production facilities.
-Therefore the NDW structure meets the National Register's criteria for integrity and should be considered for preservation by the current and future owners.
+It provides the ability to understand the functionality of the building and the process of production for which the NDW supported while viewing the evolution of the industry and should be considered for preservation by the current and future owners.